-For purposes or of the digital assets related to such blockchain system to form consensus or reach agreement in the development, provision, publication, management, or administration of such blockchain system.

-- "(B) Relationship of persons to decentralized governance systems.-Persons acting through a decentralized governance system shall be treated as separate persons unless such persons are under common control. - "(C) Exclusion.-The term 'decentralized governance system' does not include a system in which- - "(i) a person or group of persons under common control have the ability to- - "(I) unilaterally alter the rules of consensus or agreement for the blockchain system; or "(II) determine the final outcome of decisions related to the development, provision, publication, management, or administration of such blockchain system; - "(ii) a person or group of persons is directly engaging in an activity that requires registration with the Commission or the Commodity Futures Trading Commission other than- - "(I) developing, providing, publishing, managing, or administering a blockchain system; or - "(II) an activity with respect to which the organization is exempt from such registration; or - "(iii) a person or group of persons seeking to knowingly evade the requirements imposed on a digital asset issuer, a related person, an affiliated person, or any other previous sentence, any units of such digital asset that are made available over time and were created in the initial block of the blockchain system shall be considered issued at the person registered (or required to be registered) under the securities laws, the Financial Innovation and Technology for the 21st Century Act, or the Commodity Exchange Act point in time of creation.
+- "(A) In GENERAL.- The term 'decentralized governance system' means, with respect to a blockchain system, any rules-based system permitting persons using the blockchain system or the digital assets related to such blockchain system to form consensus or reach agreement in the development, provision, publication, management, or administration of such blockchain system. - "(B) Relationship of persons to decentralized governance systems.- Persons acting through a decentralized governance system shall be treated as separate persons unless such persons are under common control. - "(C) Exclusion.- The term 'decentralized governance system' does not include a system in which- - "(i) a person or group of persons under common control have the ability to- - "(I) unilaterally alter the rules of consensus or agreement for the blockchain system; or - "(II) determine the final outcome of decisions related to the development, provision, publication, management, or administration of such blockchain system; - "(ii) a person or group of persons is directly engaging in an activity that requires registration with the Commission or the Commodity Futures Trading Commission other than- - "(I) developing, providing, publishing, managing, or administering a blockchain system; or - "(II) an activity with respect to which the organization is exempt from such registration; or - "(iii) a person or group of persons seeking to knowingly evade the requirements imposed on a digital asset issuer, a related person, an affiliated person, or any other system were end user distributions.
+For purposes of the previous sentence, any units of such digital asset that are made available over time and were created in the initial block of the blockchain system shall be considered issued at the person registered (or required to be registered) under this Act, the Financial Innovation and Technology for the 21st Century Act, or the Commodity Exchange Act point in time of creation.